 - Introduce medical students to the physician-scientist career path.

-- Train students in scientific inquiry and connect basic sciences with clinical medicine.
+- Train students in scientific inquiry and connect the importance of research to clinical medicine.

 - Provide mentored research experience to explore translational medicine as a career choice.

-- 5-month research option allows completion of the program within the course of the 4 year medical curriculum.
-Students earn 18 medical school credits, 6 of which will be applied to satisfy scholarly project course work and 12 of which can be applied as non-clinical credits towards graduation.
+- Earn 18 medical school credits, 6 credits for scholarly project course work and 12 applied as non-clinical credits towards graduation.

 The Department of Pathology offers select students the opportunity to spend a year working in their Department under supervision, while gaining more experience in all areas of Pathology.
 Students who pursue this opportunity beginning in 2018 will take a year Leave of Absence (LOA) from the MD program to complete these activities, typically starting in spring term of either the second or third year of medical school.